Research and innovation in fintech in the major banks, central banks, and non-bank competitors sector has declined in the last year.

 Fintech is one of the key areas tracked by GlobalData.
 It has been identified as being a key disruptive force facing companies in the coming years, and is one of the areas that companies investing resources in now are expected to reap rewards from.

 The figures also provide an insight into the largest innovators in the sector.

-Capital One Financial Corp was the top fintech innovator in the major banks, central banks, and non-bank competitors sector in the latest quarter.
-The company, which has its headquarters in the United States, filed 144 fintech related patents in the three months ending July.
-That was down from 256 over the same period in 2021.
+Capital One was the top fintech innovator in the major banks, central banks, and non-bank competitors sector in the last quarter.
+The company, which has its headquarters in the US, filed 124 fintech related patents in the three months ending December.
+That was down from 154 over the same period last year.